Home - Sandwiches - Pressed Roasted Vegetable Sandwich

 To assemble sandwich

-• Slice the ciabatta in half horizontally and tear out some of the excess dough; divide the pesto onto both halves of the ciabatta and spread evenly over the bread.
-Layer the bottom half with the bell peppers, tomatoes, eggplant and mozzarella; grind black pepper over to taste.
+• Slice the ciabatta in half horizontally and tear out some of the excess dough.
+Divide the pesto onto both halves of the ciabatta and spread evenly over the bread.
+Layer the bottom half with the bell peppers, tomatoes, eggplant and mozzarella and grind black pepper over to taste.
 Close the sandwich and press down firmly.

 • Wrap sandwich tightly in plastic wrap and place in the refrigerator.
-Put a brick (or a cast iron skillet weighed down with a few cans) on top of the sandwich to flatten for about 2 hours or overnight.
+Put a clean brick, a cast iron skillet, or a few can on top of the sandwich to flatten it.
+Let the sandwich sit for 2 hours or overnight in the refrigerator.

 • Unwrap the sandwich and slice into serving pieces.